kgao103/immerscape/README.md

 3. Connect the leap sensor to the laptop and allow the browser to access your microphone when prompted.

+Note that the game functions optimally on a Mac using Google Chrome (with respect to speech synthesis).

 If you're on a mac, no additional steps for the voice synthesis.
 However, if you're on a PC, might have to change the VOICEINDEX in app/config.js to 4.
 The default is 17, which is the one to use if you're on a mac.

 You may also want to increase the msg.rate value of